What is cerebral palsy (CP)?

 Infections in the mother during pregnancy

-Other times a baby's brain is damaged during delivery or right after birth.
+Some babies' brains are damaged during delivery or right after birth.
 The damage is sometimes caused by:

 Infants who are born early (premature) and who have a low birth weight are more likely to have brain damage that can cause CP.